NitLab/NITOS_Documentation/source/wiMax.rst

-WiMax
+WiMAX
 =================

 1.Basics
 ----------
-Firstly,you will see how to connect and use WiMax.You'll also see how to develop and run a simple experiment where the WiMAX interface is setup and generate traffic between two nodes.
+At the beggining, you will see how to connect and use the WiMAX testbed.
+You'll also see how to develop and run a simple experiment where the WiMAX interface is properly configured and how to generate traffic between two nodes.

 2.Prerequisties
 -----------------------